f5devcentral/f5-agility-labs-Next/docs/class1/module2/lab2.rst

 Adding a cluster tenant for F5 utilities
 ----------------------------------------

 We are going to put all of the shared utility components for BIG-IP Next for Kubernetes into a proper namespace.
 This allows us to properly protect access to these resources in a the cluster.

-#### Run: `create-f5util-namespace.sh`
+Now execute the below script command to create a namespace for F5 utilities:

 .. code-block:: bash
    :caption: Create F5 Utilities Namespace